flanksource/docs/mission-control/docs/guide/views/index.md

 - **Support templating** with variables that users can adjust to dynamically filter and update the view
 - **Cache results** intelligently to balance data freshness with performance
 - **Transform data** using expressions to map raw query results to meaningful display columns
+- **Embed views** inside config item pages or assemble multiple views on one page with sections

 ## Key Features